-- 6.2.1 Each specimen, when tested, shall be mounted vertically between the electrodes and the wing nuts tightened to insure intimate contact between specimen and electrodes. - 6.2.2 Set recorder chart speed to 0.5 inch/second and turn on recorder. - 6.2.3 Set electrometer meter switch to indicate positive or negative charge, depending on the high voltage to be applied. - 6.2.4 Adjust the high voltage for the desired 5 KV potential. - 6.2.5 Set "operate" switch on electrometer to "operate." - 6.2.6 Turn the three-position control switch to high voltage. - 6.2.7 When the meter indication stops increasing, indicating the specimen has received its maximum charge, turn the three-position switch to ground position. - 6.2.8 When the meter needle reaches zero or after ten seconds, whichever comes first, stop recorder and move "operate" switch to "zero check."
+- 6.2.1 Each specimen, when tested, shall be mounted vertically between the electrodes and the wing nuts tightened to insure intimate contact between specimen and electrodes. - 6.2.2 Set data capture speed to 30 readings/second and start data capture.

-- 6.2.9 Charge each specimen three times for both positive and negative charges, allowing specimen to remain grounded for ten minutes after each charging cycle to remove any residual charge on the specimen.
+- 6.2.3 Set electrometer meter switch to indicate positive or negative charge, depending on the high voltage to be applied. - 6.2.4 Adjust the high voltage for the desired 5 KV potential. - 6.2.5 Set "operate" switch on electrometer to "operate." - 6.2.6 Turn the three-position control switch to high voltage. - 6.2.7 When the meter indication stops increasing, indicating the specimen has received its maximum charge, turn the three-position switch to ground position. - 6.2.8 When the meter needle reaches zero or after ten seconds, whichever comes first, stop data capture and move "operate" switch to "zero check." - 6.2.9 Charge each specimen three times for both positive and negative charges, allowing specimen to remain grounded for ten minutes after each charging cycle to remove any residual charge on the specimen.
 For nonhomogeneous materials, both surfaces shall be charged by reversing the face of the material in contact with the inner electrodes. - 6.2.10 Calculate charge decay time by measuring the horizontal distance on the chart from the point where the specimen was grounded to the point where the needle reached zero.
-With the speed of the chart known, calculate the decay time for each specimen in seconds.
+With the speed of data capture known, calculate the decay time for each specimen in seconds.